Challenges and Opportunities

 The infiltration of illegal drugs in our communities continue to have a profound impact on overall crime and public health in Dakota County.
 For nearly seven years, I had the opportunity to work drug investigations and now as Sheriff, I am a member of the North Central High Intensity Drug Trafficking Area (HIDTA) Executive Board – a partnership with local, state, and federal agencies across Minnesota and Wisconsin to investigate and dismantle high level drug organizations.
 We are seizing record amounts of highly addictive and deadly fentanyl across the Twin Cities metro.
 The impact is an increasing number of people becoming addicted and widespread overdoses across the state.
 Enforcement alone will not solve our attraction to drugs.
 We need a holistic approach to reduce the impact of illegal drugs including education, prevention, enforcement, and rehabilitation.

-As your Sheriff, I bring extensive knowledge, and experience in this area and will work collaboratively and aggressively to address the impact of drugs in our community.
-This threat continues to be a high priority of mine and this Office.
+I bring extensive knowledge, and experience in this area and work collaboratively and aggressively to address the impact of drugs in our community.
+This threat continues to be a high priority.

 Mental Health Response and Inmate Care

-In 2018, I played a key role in the lobbying, planning, design, and grand opening of the Safety and Mental Health Alternative Response Training (SMART) Center in Inver Grove Heights.
-This one-of-a-kind facility provides crisis intervention training for first responders from across Minnesota.
+In 2018, I played a key role in the lobbying, planning, design, and opening of the SMART Center in Inver Grove Heights, a one-of-a-kind facility providing crisis intervention training for first responders across Minnesota.

-On April 10, 2025, we opened a cutting-edge addition to our jail: a 26-bed Integrative Health Unit designed to meet the needs of individuals in custody experiencing mental health conditions, substance use disorders, or physical limitations.
-This unit represents a significant advancement in how we deliver care and is the first of its kind in a Minnesota jail.
+On April 10, 2025, we opened a 26-bed Integrative Health Unit in the jail for individuals experiencing mental health conditions, substance use disorders, or physical limitations.
+This innovative unit is the first of its kind in a Minnesota jail and reflects our continued commitment to improving care, safety, and outcomes.

 Technology